Eddie Miller Jr. - The Vicksburg Post

 Visitation will be Friday, Jan.
 8, 2021, in the funeral home from 6 to 7 p.m. with strict social guidelines enforced and facial coverings required while inside the building.

-He was preceded in death by his father Eddie Miller Sr.; and his son, Deatrick Mason.
+He was preceded in death by his parents, Eddie and Eunice Brown Miller Sr.; and his son, Deatrick Mason.

 He is survived by his son, Brandon Miller of Fort Worth, Texas; his daughters, Demetria Mason and Latissa Mason, both of Florida; his brothers, James Miller of Arlington, Texas, Walter Miller of Wylie, Texas, George Brown and Vonnie Miller both of Vicksburg; sisters, LaTannia Miller, Darlene Sanders, Eunice Miller and LaShanda Miller, all of Vicksburg; and two grandchildren.